 STEP #2 ADD FLASH

-- if the image is too bright turn down the power on the flash, more it further away from the subject, OR use a smaller aperture
+- If the image is too bright turn down the power on the flash, move it further away from the subject, OR use a smaller aperture

 STEP #3 REVIEW AND ADJUST AS NECESSARY